vxpm/psxnotes/src/cpu/unaligned_load_store.md

 ## LWR
 ### Description
-LWR's goals is reading the "right" (i.e. lower order) part of an unaligned word in memory into the "right" part of a register.
+`LWR`'s goal is reading the "right" (i.e. lower order) part of an unaligned word in memory into the "right" part of a register.

 After computing the address `addr` to operate on, LWR performs the following: